 I can help with various issues that may arise during your paternity case, including filing important paperwork, seeking the child support or child custody that you are entitled to, and answering your questions.

-Contact one of my firm's Jacksonville divorce lawyers to get started with your case immediately!
+Contact one of my firm's paternity lawyers in Jacksonville to get started with your case immediately!